Battle of Annual: Aftermath

 The crisis was one of the many that over the course of the next decade undermined the Spanish monarchy and led to the rise of the Second Spanish Republic.

 The last Spanish military commander to mount any significant resistance during the battle was the General Felipe Navarro who was forced to surrender and was captured along with 534 military personnel and 53 civilians, all of whom were held by el-Krim at his headquarters in Axdir; of these, 326 survived the 18 months of captivity before eventually being released following negotiations undertaken primarily by members of the Indigenous Affairs Delegation, most prominently Gustavo de Sostoa and Luis de la Corte Luján, with the final conditions settled between el-Krim and Horacio Echevarrieta.
 The terms of release included the payment by Spain of 4 million pesetas, a huge amount for the time.
 Once the ransom was received, the captives were released on 27 January 1923.

-Most of the area occupied by the Rifian tribes was taken back by an expedition led by General Damaso Berenguer in 1922.
+Most of the area occupied by the Rifian tribes was eventually taken back by the Spanish Legion and the Regiments "Guipúzcoa" and "Otumba" led by General Sanjurjo in November 1921, and by an expedition led by General Damaso Berenguer in 1922.

 On 2 July 2012, the cavalry regiment Cazadores de Alcántara was awarded the Laureate Cross of Saint Ferdinand by the Council of Ministers for its rearguard action in Annual.